Banaanae/ahk-minify/README.md

 * [ ] Make online version with github pages
 * [ ] Start the cycle of fixing edge cases

-## RegEx Explanations
+## Rule Explanations

-TODO Write this with summaries
+TODO Write this with details